2408-Team-3/flytrap_terraform/README.md

 - **Amazon SQS:** Decouple ingestion and processing by queuing error messages for efficient handling.
 - **AWS Lambda:** Process error payloads, unminify stack traces using S3 source maps, and store data in the database.
 - **Amazon RDS:** Set up a PostgreSQL database as the central repository for structured error and project data.
-- **Amazon SNS:** Enable real-time notifications for developers when new errors are detected.
 - **S3 Bucket:** Store source maps securely for error trace resolution.
-- **Amazon EC2:** Hosts the React-based dashboard and the Flytrap API, enabling developers to manage errors and projects.
+- **Amazon EC2:** Host the React-based dashboard and the Flytrap API, enabling developers to manage errors and projects.
+- **VPC:** Create a Virtual Private Cloud (VPC) to isolate and secure resources, ensuring network-level control and protection for all Flytrap services.

 ### 🎯 Post-Provisioning Outputs
 After Terraform completes the setup, it will generate several outputs critical for accessing and managing Flytrap: